Not ready to become a PAID MEMBER?

 Here is where you come in:I post the most often and the most current updates on the Members Facebook Page.
 I post ALL bulletin information right there on that page.
 Check it often ahead of a winter storm.
 Check the Zone Forecast for your zone nightly.

-Asking me for updates when a new update isn't necessary is pointless and takes my attention away from the important job of tracking storm potential.
+Asking me for updates when a new update isn't necessary is pointless and takes my attention away from the important job of tracking storm potential for all our Paid Members.
 I WILL post anytime there is an update needed.
-When an update is posted, it doesn't do anything but take time away from me looking over data changes to answer the question, "could I see more snow than what you are showing?"
+When a question asked, it takes time away from me looking over data changes to answer the question, "could I see more snow than what you are showing?"
 I will answer that now.
 90% of the time - you could see more, or you could see less than anybody's forecast is showing. (refer to all of the reasons why above).

 A final thought:There isn't a forecaster out there who enjoys seeing a forecast bust.
 With technology today, it is rare that by most people's standards a forecast truly "busts."
 I remember in my youth 35-40 years ago, going to bed expecting 6" of snow the next morning to wake up with nothing.
 I also remember the rare occasion that I woke up to a surprise 8" of snow when the snow never did change over to rain.

 The most important thing I can wrap this up with.....always remember a snowfall projection is a RANGE.
 If your area is projected to see a 3"-6" snowfall, and you get 2.9" or 6.3" - that is a pretty accurate forecast.
 Every projection has a high end.....but it also has a low end.
-We still look to see our first accumulation of December (for many) within the 8 day zone forecast period.
+The same applies to rainfall projections.

 WHAT MEMBERS ARE SAYING ABOUT WFAH....